 For non-strict modify and delete commands, all flow entries that match the flow\mod description are modified or removed.
+Those commands can not apply partially: if one flow entry can not be modified or deleted, then none of the matching flow entries is modified or removed and an error is returned.
 In the non-strict versions, a match will occur when a flow entry exactly matches or is more specific than the description in the flow\mod command; in the flow\mod the missing match fields are wildcarded, field masks are active, and other flow\mod fields such as priority are ignored.
-For example, if a OFPFC\DELETE command says to delete all flow entries with a destination port of 80, then a flow entry that wildcards all match fields will not be deleted.
-However, a OFPFC\DELETE command that wildcards all match fields will delete an entry that matches all port 80 traffic.
+For example, if an OFPFC\DELETE command says to delete all flow entries with a destination port of 80, then a flow entry that wildcards all match fields will not be deleted.
+However, an OFPFC\DELETE command that wildcards all match fields will delete an entry that matches all port 80 traffic.
 This same interpretation of mixed wildcard and exact match fields also applies to individual and aggregate flows stats requests.

 Delete commands can be optionally filtered by destination group or output port.
 If the out\port field contains a value other than OFPP\ANY, it introduces a constraint when matching.
 This constraint is that each matching flow entry must contain an output action directed at the specified port in the actions associated with that flow entry.
 This constraint is limited to only the actions directly associated with the flow entry.
 In other words, the switch must not recurse through the action buckets of pointed-to groups, which may have matching output actions.
-The out\group, if different from OFPG\ANY, introduce a similar constraint on the group action.
-These fields are ignored by OFPFC\ADD, OFPFC\MODIFY and OFPFC\MODIFY\STRICT messages.
+The out\group, if different from OFPG\ANY, introduces a similar constraint on the group action.
+These fields are ignored by OFPFC\ADD, OFPFC\MODIFY and OFFFC\MODIFY\STRICT messages.